This Is What Youth Sports Should Look Like

-- Norway’s Children’s Rights In Sports manifesto, deliberately tries to align with a kids desire to have fun and be with friends
+- Norway’s Children’s Rights In Sports manifesto deliberately tries to align with kids desire to have fun and be with friends

-- Children “must be granted opportunities to participate in planning and execution of their own sport activities,” according to the document.
-They may “decide for themselves how much they would like to train,” and can even opt out of games if they just want to practice
+- Children “must be granted opportunities to participate in the planning and execution of their own sports activities,” according to the document.
+They may “decide for themselves how much they would like to train,” and can even opt-out of games if they just want to practice

 - No National Championships or regional championships or publication of game scores or rankings before age 11